JLMuehlbauer/food-sales-prediction/README.md

 > The image above shows the counts for each item type.
 From this, it was noticed that certain types, like fruits and vegetables, are much more ubiquitous  than other types, like seafood.
 This may indicate that not all stores carry the less common item types, or that there is a larger variety of fruits and vegetables than seafood.

 ### Explanatory Data Analysis
-- After the exploratory analysis, figures were made to show the most highly correlated features with respect to the Item_Outlet_Sales and some other interesting insights provided by the features.
+- After the exploratory analysis, figures were made to show the most highly correlated features with respect to the Item_Outlet_Sales and some other interesting insights provided by the features, see the figure below for an example.

 ![sample image](Outlet_Type_Bars.png)
-> Interpretation:
+> **Interpretation:**
 Subplot 1: Supermarket Type3 has the highest average item outlet sales.
 This indicates that this outlet type sells a higher volume of a given item than the other outlet types.
 Likewise, Grocery stores sell the lowest volume of any given item.
 Subplot 2: Supermarket Type1 has the highest total sales.
 From subplot 1, we know that the Supermarket Type3 has the highest average item sale, which suggests that Supermarket Type1 has the highest number of unique items.
 Subplot 3: Supermarket Type1 has the highest number of estimated sales (assuming items were sold at the Maximum Sale Price).